FavoredFortune/about-me/README.md

 ## Other information:

+*Questions or suggestions?*

-*Questions or suggestions?
-Please contact me via Git Hub.
-My username is Favored Fortune (my consultancy is Favored Fortune Consulting)* Thank you.
+Please contact me via Git Hub at Favored Fortune (https://github.com/FavoredFortune) .

+ Thank you.